szczepq/azure-kubernetes/README.md

-﻿# Deploying .NET Core application in Azure Kubernetes Cluster in less than 5$
+﻿# Deploying .NET Core application to Azure Kubernetes Cluster in less than 5$

 Microservice architecture and docker are becoming more and more popular these days.
 In this article, I will shortly brief you through some main terminologies and show you how to: